Tranminhkhoi1106/Unsupervised-Learning-with-RFM-analysis-Project/README.md

 ## Introduction

 This project applies RFM (Recency, Frequency, Monetary) analysis combined with clustering algorithms (K-Means, DBSCAN) to segment customers from the Online Retail dataset (2010–2011).
-Inspired by recent research in predictive modeling, such as the work by Teng et al. (2023) on bridging accuracy and interpretability in credit scoring via a "Rescaled Cluster-then-Predict" approach, this project adapts similar techniques to customer segmentation.
-By clustering customers into homogeneous groups and then applying predictive models, we aim to derive actionable insights while balancing performance and explainability.
+Inspired by the idea of cluster-then-predict approaches in predictive modeling, this project focuses on identifying homogeneous customer groups and then building a classifier to predict the cluster of new customers automatically.
+The ultimate goal is to enhance marketing decision-making and enable real-time segmentation for business applications.

 ## Objectives: